Dharmeshgadhiya161/Customer-Purchase-Behavior-Analysis-Applied-Statistics/README.md

 * NumDealsPurchases - number of purchases made with discount

-* NumCatalogPurchases - number of purchases made using catalog (buying goods to be shipped through the mail)
+* NumCatalogPurchases - number of purchases made using the catalog (buying goods to be shipped through the mail)

 * NumStorePurchases - number of purchases made directly in stores